 UN envoy: Syria war is threatening the region

-Brahimi told reporters after briefing the council for the first time since he took over from Kofi Annan on Sept.
-1 as the U.N.-Arab League special representative for Syria that he started to discuss a "way forward" with members.
+Despite President Bashar Assad's refusal to end his family's 40-year grip on power, some tentative hope of a solution remained, Brahimi said in his first briefing to the council since he took over from Kofi Annan on Sept.
+1 as the U.N.-Arab League special representative for Syria

-At the same time, Brahimi said he still held out hope for a solution, and told the council that "paradoxically now that I have found out a little more about what is happening in the country and the region, I think that we will find an opening in the not too distant future."
+"Paradoxically, now that I have found out a little more about what is happening in the country and the region, I think that we will find an opening in the not too distant future," Brahimi said.

-The Security Council, the only U.N. body that can impose global sanctions and authorize military action, has been bitterly divided by Syria's crisis.
-Russia, Syria's key protector, and China have vetoed three Western-backed resolutions aimed at pressuring the government of President Bashar to halt the violence and open talks with his opponents aimed at a transition of power.
+The Security Council is the only U.N. body that can impose global sanctions and authorize military action.
+Russia, Syria's key protector, and China have vetoed three Western-backed resolutions aimed at pressuring Assad to halt the violence and open talks with his opponents on a transition of power.

 Annan's plan never took hold and was largely ignored by the government and the rebels before it ultimately collapsed.

 Iranian President Mahmoud Ahmadinejad, meanwhile, said that Iran is neutral in the Syrian civil war, and denied allegations that Tehran is providing weapons or training to Assad's regime.

 "We like and love both sides, and we see both sides as brothers," he said.
 He referred to the conflict in Syria as "tribal" fighting and said that international "meddling from the outside has made the situation even harder."
 He refused to say whether Iran would accept a government not led by the Assad regime, which for years has been Iran's closest ally in the Middle East.